Fuhrmann/xenforo-prefix-forum-listing/README.md

 Go to AdminCP -> Options -> Prefix Forum Listing to set some options to customize the output!
 Go to Appearance -> Styles Properties -> Prefix Forum Listing to set some styles to customize the output!
+Go to Tools -> Rebuild Cache to clean the cache built by this addon!

+## 1.2.4

+To upgrade just copy the new folder and overwrite the old folder and upgrade the add-on using the new .xml in the .zip file.

+- Bugfixes and added option to clean the cache built by the addon.
+Go to Tools > Rebuild Caches and see at the bottom.

 ## 1.2.3a